Ferrytoll Park and Ride: Waiting area

 The site is well sheltered, with a covered walkway from the multi-storey car park to the waiting room and shelter with seating next to the bus stops.

 The waiting room adjacent to bus stop is heated and features toilets, vending machines, seating, travel information and a staffed supervisor’s office.

 Services

 Ferrytoll Park and Ride waiting area and surface car park.

 As of 2025, there are 20 bus routes operating from Ferrytoll Park and Ride.

 Stance 1 is for services North to Fife and beyond, covering places such as Dunfermline, St Andrews and Kirkcaldy (2025).

 Stance 2 is services to Edinburgh Airport, currently the 747 and 787 (2025).

 Stance 3 is for services to Edinburgh (2025).

+Stance 4 served the now discontinued first ever autonomous bus route AB1.
+No services currently use this stance.